got meal breaks?

 Statute of Limitations

 The California Supreme Court just made a landmark labor law decision.
 In Murphy v.
-Kenneth Cole Productions, Inc., the Court held that payments made for violations of meal breaks are considered "wages" and subject to the 3 year staute of limitations for wages.
-While the Murphy Court specifically held that Meal Premiums could go back for 3 years, it is very likely that employees will be able to go back a total of 4 years under unfair competetion statutes.
+Kenneth Cole Productions, Inc., the Court held that payments made for violations of meal breaks are considered "wages" and subject to the 3 year statute of limitations for wages.
+While the Murphy Court specifically held that Meal Premiums could go back for 3 years, it is very likely that employees will be able to go back a total of 4 years under unfair competition statutes.
 For an excellent analysis of the labor law issues involved in Murphy v.
 Kenneth Cole, please see the link to my blog.

 Overtime Issues Caused by Meal Premiums

 If you are entitled to overtime under California Law or Federal Law, the meal premium pay would also increase your regular rate of pay for purposes of computing overtime.
-I have a discussion about how this type of overtime calcuation works onmy overtime website.
-An important thing to note is the the California Division of Labor Standards Enforcement ("Labor Board") does not use this cacluation in determining your damages.
+I have a discussion about how this type of overtime calculation works on my overtime website.
+An important thing to note is the the California Division of Labor Standards Enforcement ("Labor Board") does not use this calculation in determining your damages.
 As such, they will not award you all the damages that you could be entitled to.
 The Labor Board has recently taken a very hostile position towards Meal Premiums and had just recently held that meal premiums could only go back for a period of 1 year.
 It is fortunate that the courts overturned this erroneous thinking.
 For information on other problems taking a case to the California Labor Board, please see this article.

 What to do